-[See Human Sexuality Instruction on page 9 and policies BDF and EHAA. for more information.]
+[See Consent to Human Sexuality Instruction on page, Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page, and policies BDF and EHAA.
+For more information.]

 Student Wellness Policy/Wellness Plan (All Grade Levels)